jeddsaliba/filament-one/README.md

 - **API Keys Management:** Enable secure storage and management of API keys and credentials, facilitating seamless integration with internal and third-party APIs.
 - **User Roles & Permissions:** Implement role-based access control (RBAC) to ensure users have the right level of access.
 - **Export Reports:** Generate and export reports in Excel (.xlsx) or CSV formats for data analysis and record-keeping.
+- **Page Builder:** A drag-and-drop interface that allows users to create, customize, and manage pages effortlessly.
+Supports various content blocks, real-time preview, and responsive design to ensure a seamless experience across devices.

 **Why Choose Filament One?**
 - **Time-Saving:** Get started quickly with a ready-to-use admin panel instead of building from scratch.